sherzodcode/diary-API/readme.txt

 I'm in station, It's 11:46 right now.
 Need to continue HBS project.
 I added Error section to HBS project, but cards design got just horrible.
 I need to fix that when i'll get home Time is 14:22, just added 5 question and answers to JOB INTERVIEW project.
 25 remains yet.
+Time is 22:35, few hours ago i was at the Xorazm vs Locomotiv Football match with my friends (Our team lost with 1:2 shot).
+Now i need to do Card of HBS project

 ////////